 The most common language spoken in Jackson Springs is English.
 Other important languages spoken here include Greek and Polish.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 46.9% of the households here have four, five, or more cars.
 That is more cars per household than in 99.4% of the neighborhoods in the nation.

 The real estate in this neighborhood consists of more mobile homes than 98.0% of all neighborhoods in America, with 41.7% of the occupied housing here being classified as mobile homes.
 So if you are looking for a mobile home, or you like the look and feel of mobile home parks, this neighborhood might have the setting you desire.